abisummers/abisummers.github.io/src/pages/articles/learning-french.md

 ### Next steps

 I'm still not _fluent_ in French, but I can get by in pretty much every situation.
 I might have to look up words in advance, but I know I can express myself even if it means explaining the word I'm looking for.
+I engage with French every day in some form, some days more than others.

 Despite that, I'm still continuing to invest in my French.
 I have just bought more credits on Lingoda so that I can keep practising.
 I think learning French is always going to be something that I want to work on.

 ### What's your experience?

 What's your experience with learning a foreign language?
 What are your best tips and tricks?
 I'd love to talk about learning languages with you!
-You can contact me via instagram at **[@abisummers](https://www.instagram.com/abisummers/)**
+You can get in touch via instagram at **[@abisummers](https://www.instagram.com/abisummers/)**